 Travelling time: 5 hrs 52 min

 Also known as ‘Little Lhasa’ owing to its huge Tibetan population, Mcleod Ganj is the seat of His Holiness the 14th Dalai Lama.
-Named after Donald McLeod, the then Lieutenant-Governor of Punjab, this lovely place is now center of Tibetan culture and Buddhism.
+Named after Donald McLeod, the then Lieutenant-Governor of Punjab, this lovely place is now the center of Tibetan culture and Buddhism.
 If you are looking for a relaxed destination so that you can have a peaceful vacation, this is the place to be.
-Namgyal monastery, Tibetan Museum, Tsuglagkhand, Bhagsu Falls, Bhagsunag temple, Dal Lake, Church of St. Johns in the wilderness and Norbulingka Institute are some of the popular attraction of Mcleodganj.
+Namgyal monastery, Tibetan Museum, Tsuglagkhand, Bhagsu Falls, Bhagsunag temple, Dal Lake, Church of St. Johns in the wilderness and Norbulingka Institute are some of the popular attractions of Mcleodganj.

 When in this lovely hill town, do not forget to get your hands on Tibetan carpets, Thangka paintings, woolens, Tibetan handicrafts and other souvenirs.
 The mesmerizing landscape, the verdant environment and several monasteries make this place quite interesting.
 Hiking up to the camp of Triund would also be a good idea.